Are carbohydrates important?

-You may be surprised to hear that many of the processed foods classified as healthy, especially those you find in the supermarkets, can have a lot more sugar than a packet of candy.
+You may be surprised to hear that many of the processed foods are classified as healthy, especially the ones you find in the supermarkets.
 For example, you might think a can of tomato soup will have less sugar than a chocolate bar.
-The truth is, some tomato soups can have as much if not more sugar than a piece of sweet pastry.
+Just because tomato is used in healthy low calorie foods, does not mean that it is.
+It depends on what else gets added to the tomatoes.
+The truth is, when it comes to tomato soups from the food manufacturers, they can have as much if not more sugar than a piece of sweet pastry.
 You must look at the ingredients list and check the amount of carbohydrates the food contains.
 The lower the number for a given standard serving or 100 grams, the better.
-Otherwise, if sugar appears early (or high up) in the list, it usually means a fair bit of sugar has been added.
+Otherwise, if sugar appears early (or high up) in the list, it usually means a fair bit of sugar has been whacked on.
 Certainly 30 grams of sugar per 100g of food is too high.
 Always look at the total amount of carbohydrates.
-A high quantity of carbohydrates may indicate lots of sugar or other digestible carbohydrates.
-And if you must have some sugar, try the more natural forms in low concentrations from naturally dried and some fresh fruits (grapefruit juice is probably better than, say, mango juice).
+A high quantity of carbohydrates will often indicate lots of sugar or other digestible carbohydrates.
+And if you must have some sugar, try the more natural forms in low concentrations from naturally dried and some fresh fruits (grapefruit juice is better than, say, mango juice).

-However, when eating out, it is usually difficult to see the ingredients list to see where sugar stands with everything else.
-In this situation, use your tastebuds.
-Not all sweet-tasting foods are necessarily high in sugars, but on the whole, and especially if the food you are eating should have basic ingredients with little or know sugar (such as breads), they should taste more savoury.
+Of course, when eating out, it is usually difficult to see the ingredients list used to make the food you see on your dinner plate.
+How much sugar has been added to your prepared meal?
+In this situation, your best guide are your tastebuds.
+While not all sweet-tasting foods are necessarily high in sugars, on the whole, and especially if the food you are eating should have basic ingredients with little or know sugar (such as breads), they should taste savoury.
 Certainly an ordinary bread that isn''t a hot-cross bun or croissant should ever taste sweet.
 For example if you visit Soul Origin food shops and try a Benedict roll for breakfast thinking it might be healthy, think again.
 Apart for the heavy application of mayonnaise sauce (high in calories), the bread itself is unusually sweeter than it should be.
 It is not marked as a sweet bread, but for some reason it has a subtle sweet taste.
 Well, that is wrong.
 Used by a number of the cheaper food chains, such as McDonalds, again sugar (and a bit of salt) added to bread is designed to make you want to eat more of the bread next time.
 It all adds to the overall taste and enjoyment of eating the food.

-Take great care what you eat from others.
-You will never know the sugar amounts you will be eating.
+Take great care what you eat food prepared by other people and food manufacturers.
+You may never know the exact sugar amounts you will be eating.

 Is fruit good for me?

-Natural fruit sugars are still digestible and absorbed by the body, especially fructose.
-When compared to refined sugar, natural fruit sugars are chemically a little different allowing the sugars to take a little longer to absorb into the body.
+Please keep in mind that natural fruit sugars are still highly digestible and absorbed by the body, especially fructose.
+On a continuum of energy absorption rates, refined sugars are the most easily digestible carbohydrates you can consume.
+Natural fruit sugars are chemically a little different.
+They take a little longer to absorb into the body.
 Combine this with the extra vitamins, minerals and naturally filtered water available in the fruits and you have a much better chance of burning off this energy through the various metabolic processes taking place in your body.
 But would, say, eating too many mangoes give you too much sugar and so make you fat?
 It depends on what else by way of nutrients are in the mangoes to help you use up the sugar more quickly in the body, what else you eat with the mangoes (do you add cream or is it part of a healthy salad?), and whether you exercise.
 Apart from the extra and beneficial nutrients, if you don't exercise and you consume lots of sugary and digestible carbohydrate foods with your mangoes, you will get a bigger hit of sugar into your blood stream than just having a mango or three.
 But if all you are eating is say a mango and perhaps a wholemeal sandwich and plenty of fresh, clean water for the day, you won't get fat.
 It doesn't matter how large the mango is (let's face it, you won't find a watermelon-sized mango in the supermarket).
 One or two will not kill you.
 Just look at the rest of the food you consume for the day and ask yourself how sweet this is going to taste and, therefore, how much extra sugar you will likely get.
 If you are not sure, go for foods with a low GI and with no added sugar on the ingredients list.

 NOTE 1: There is news of food manufacturers adding large amounts of fructose to their foods to increase the taste and appetite (i.e. make you consume more and buy more of the same food) while giving the impression to the comsumer that fructose coming from fruits is presumably a healthier alternative than refined sugars.
 It is a profit-motivated choice by the manufacturers.
 Like ordinary sugar, you should avoid consuming too much fructose.
 Fructose is essentially sugars that get converted into fat.
 Wherever you see on the ingredients list of any food type of terms like sucrose, fructose, syrup, sugar and so on, you'll know extra sugar has been added.
 Try to reduce your intake of natural or man-made sugar to a minimum and exercise to burn off excess energy if you think your intake of sugars is higher than expected.